adamboss95/wahab-obsidian/homework/Untitled 3.md

 ```

-- Restrict SSH access to members of the developers group.
+- Restrict SSH access to members of the developers group. (dont forget to delete the lines added in the editor)

 ```
 sudo vim /etc/ssh/sshd_config